octokit/rest.js/Readme.md

 This returns [false]

-### Filter: call()
+### Filter: call([context])

 Calls each of source values in sequence, which have to be functions.
 The functions can either be synchronous and return a value of be asynchronous and call the passed callback on completion.
 The generated sequence are the function's return values.
+The optional `context` argument defines the `this` context of the called functions.

     async.list([
         function sync() {